IBM-Cloud/terraform-provider-ibm/website/docs/d/kms_keys.html.markdown

 * `instance_id` - (Required, string) The keyprotect instance guid.
 * `key_name` - (Optional, string) The name of the key.
 Only the keys with matching name will be retreived.
+* `key_id` - (Required, In conflict with alias_name,key_name, string) The keyID of the key to be fetched.
+* `limit` - (Optional, int) The limit till the keys need to be fetched in the instance.
 * `alias` - (Optional, string) The alias name associated with the key.
 Only the key with matching alias name will be retreived.
 * `endpoint_type` - (Optional, string) The type of the endpoint (public or private) to be used for fetching keys.

+**NOTE: limit is an optional parameter used with the keyname, which iterates and fetches the key till the limit given.
+When the limit is not passed then the first 2000 keys are fetched according to SDK default behaviour.

 ## Attribute Reference